buszi0809/EasyPrefs/README.md

 ```
 implementation "io.github.buszi0809:easyprefs:1.0.0"
 ```
-Then implement `EasyPrefs` or `EasyPrefsFlow` in object that handles your SharedPreferences and you're easy to go. 😄
+Then extend `EasyPrefs` or `EasyPrefsFlow` in object that handles your SharedPreferences and you're easy to go. 😄

 ## Feedback